Research

-My research interests mainly lie in the field of political theory, though my work is sometimes either applied to or informed by other fields such as political science, public administration, behavioural economics, or European affairs.
+My research interests mainly lie in the field of political theory, though my work is sometimes either applied to or informed by other fields such as political science, public administration, behavioural economics, European affairs, or – more recently – political history.
 I am primarily interested in the following topics:

 Voting and Democracy